This information has been reviewed and approved by Andrew Freeman, MD, (December 1, 2022).

 A blood pressure test measures the systolic pressure (top number) during heart beats and the diastolic pressure (bottom number) when the heart rests between beats.

-Excess alcohol, processed sugars and simple carbohydrates increase your blood fat (triglycerides) level.
+Triglycerides (Blood Fat); excess alcohol, processed sugars and simple carbohydrates increase your blood fat level.

 Heart Disease Risk